 I can’t even hear the song “Candy” by Cameo without thinking about the last scene of this film.
 This film was so good they had to do a sequel.

-Boomerang is a 1992 American romantic comedy film directed by Reginald Hudlin.
-The film stars Eddie Murphy as Marcus Graham, a hotshot advertising executive who also happens to be an insatiable womanizer and male chauvinist.
+Boomerang is a 1992 American romantic comedy black movie directed by Reginald Hudlin.
+The film stars Eddie Murphy as Marcus Graham, a hotshot advertising executive who is also an insatiable womanizer and male chauvinist.

-When he meets his new boss, Jacqueline Broyer (Robin Givens), Marcus discovers that she is essentially a female version of himself, and realizes he is receiving the same treatment that he delivers to others.
+When he meets his new boss, Jacqueline Broyer (Robin Givens), Marcus discovers she is essentially a female version of himself.
+He realizes he is receiving the same treatment he delivers to others.
 The film features supporting performances by Halle Berry, David Alan Grier, and Martin Lawrence.